 6. Go back to the spreadsheet and click on Tools and then Script Editor to edit the script.

 7. Your script should look like the image below.
 Now just substitute, the <your_spreadsheet_Url> in line 23 by the spreadsheet URL, the <your_document_Url> in line 29 by the document URL, and the <your_document_Url> in line 32 by the folder URL.
-Keep the double blades.
+Keep the double quotes.

 8. Save your changes in the script.
 You have configured your script.
 Now to use it go back to the spreadsheet that you just created, and select the menu item Invoice Generator and then Generate Invoices.
 The document(s) will be created if the column “PDF Url” is blank.
 After generating the PDF file, it’s automatically saved in your folder and the value is changed to the link for the respective PDF file.